-Most addicts have experienced withdrawals when their drug of choice wasn’t available.
+Most users had experienced withdrawals when their drug of choice wasn’t available.
 They endure a range of symptoms such as nausea, vomiting, sweats, chills, muscle aches, cramping, hallucinations, insomnia, and many others.
-These symptoms are what cause an addict to avoid seeking help because all they have to do is take another hit of their favorite substance, and the symptoms go away.
+These symptoms are what make addicts refuse treatment because all they have to do is take another hit of their favorite substance, and the symptoms go away.

 Unaware of Resources

-Knowing why some addicts refuse to seek rehab treatment and help can give you even more insight into the situation at hand yourself personally.
-The more you understand about an addict’s method of thinking and perceiving the world and their own addictions and habits, the easier it is to communicate with individuals who are in denial or ashamed of what their addiction has ultimately done to their own lives.
+Knowing why some addicts refuse treatment can give you more insight into the situation at hand.
+The more you understand about an addict’s method of thinking and perceiving the world and their addictions and habits, the easier it is to communicate with individuals who are in denial or ashamed of what their addiction has ultimately done to their own lives.